Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Conclusion

 \section{Conclusion}

-In this paper, we address the problem of transfer learning for estimating PM$_{2.5}$ levels.
-Our problem focuses on transferring between regions with low spatial autocorrelation and estimating at unseen test locations, which we call as \emph{spatial} transfer learning.
-Our motivation is rooted in improving \emph{instance transfer learning} (ITL) models as they are useful for our problem but are limited in utilizing spatial and semantic dependencies present in the PM$_{2.5}$ data.
-We introduce Latent Dependency Factor (LDF), which learns the dependencies in the data and is subsequently imputed as a new feature in the source and target datasets.
-Our results show that the LDF is highly effective in improving PM$_{2.5}$ estimation.
-We also provide a qualitative analysis for our datasets -- USA and Lima, Peru, which yields the consensus that the LDF is effective in capturing the larger PM$_{2.5}$ patterns not detected previously by regular transfer models.
+This paper addresses the problem of \emph{spatial} transfer learning for estimating PM$_{2.5}$ levels, emphasizing transfer between regions with low autocorrelation and predicting at unseen test locations.
+We aim to improve \emph{instance transfer learning} (ITL) models, which often overlook spatial and semantic dependencies in the data.
+We introduce the \emph{Latent Dependency Factor} (LDF) to capture these dependencies, integrating it as a new feature in both source and target datasets.
+Our experiments on US and Peru datasets demonstrate LDF's effectiveness in improving PM${2.5}$ estimation.
+Furthermore, qualitative analysis of these datasets confirms that the LDF captures larger PM${2.5}$ patterns missed by regular transfer models.
 While more future work remains in this space, we believe our approach of achieving \emph{spatial} transfer learning using \emph{Latent Dependency Factor} is a promising and novel solution for this highly complex domain.